himanshu-pareek/file-transfer/README.md

-# file_transfer
+# File transfer app

-An app to share files between different devices over network without using any additional server.
+An app to share files between different devices over the network without using any additional server.

 ## Getting Started